DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 "...T-that...!"

 "It is annoying, but surely if I'll face battlefield myself, you'll admit me.
-I'm going to head to where foreign gods are."
+I'm going to head to where sidhes are."

 "..."